Contents

 Find the case under ‘Your requests and cases’ and click into it.
 Where it asks ‘Have you received payment’, select yes or no. Once closed, cases can’t be reopened but buyers can appeal the decision.

-eBay unpaid item assistant will automatically open cases on your behalf. and you’ll just receive an email when payments or credits come through.
+The eBay unpaid item assistant will automatically open cases on your behalf, and you’ll just receive an email when payments or credits come through.
 If a case remains unresolved, it will also close the case and relist the item for you.
 This removes the risk of forgetting to close a case and losing out on credits.

 This handy tool is only available to sellers using electronic payments.
 If you offer the option to pay by check, postal order or outside the eBay checkout, it can’t detect which orders are unpaid and won’t work.